 Gynogenesis was first studied by a scientist named San Noem in the year 1976.
 For the gynogenesis, we can select either pollinated or un-pollinated flower.
 A pollinated flower is cultured into the simple nutrient medium, whereas an un-pollinated flower is cultured on the special medium added with synthetic auxins and sucrose.

 The ovary culture method provides an important tool to study the fundamental growth and development of an embryo and fruit’s physiology.
 You will get to know the meaning, principle, protocol, importance, and limitations of the ovary culture method in this context.

-Content: Ovary culture
+Content: Ovary Culture

-Definition of Ovary culture
+Meaning of Ovary Culture

-What is Ovary
+What is Ovary?

-Ovary: An ovary is a part of a flower which is the female reproductive part and also refers as “Gynoecium”.
-The ovary is the part of carpel which also includes long style, terminal stigma and ovule within the ovary.
+An ovary is a floral part, which typically represents the female reproductive part and also called gynoecium.
+It is one of the components of carpel that we can see in the image given below.
+Carpel includes a long style, terminal stigma and ovule within the ovary.

 Gynogenesis includes the following steps:

 - First, collect the open flowers from a healthy plant and keep it in a sterilized zip-lock bag.